OrShemesh1992/ItemsController-Spring-Boot/README.md

 ## About the project:
-spring-boot application with a REST controller, which exposes a Swagger API catalog.
+spring-boot application with a REST controller, which exposes a Swagger API catalog.<br />
-Include GET, POST, PUT, DELETE functions controlled by "REST controller" .
+Include GET, POST, PUT, DELETE functions controlled by "REST controller" .<br />
-Creating a mini-system List of the inventory items list.
+Creating a mini-system List of the inventory items list.<br />
 Data saved on H2 DB using JPA.